0100101101011010/food/foodventures/_posts/2019-02-03-what-i-ate-chilly-february.md

 ![avocado macaroni salad](/food/foodventures/images/avocado-macaroni-salad.jpg){:width="50%"}{: .image-right}

 Another avocado recipe since I need to use them up!
 This one uses *raw* avocado (yay) as the sauce for a macaroni salad.
 It's been so long since I've eaten a pasta salad so I'm actually really excited about this.
-It looks and smells tasty and healthy.
+It looks so colourful and healthy.

+ALso I think this is the first time in years that I've had to boil pasta... isn't that weird?
+I forgot about how much pasta foams in the pot, or how long it actually takes to become al dente.

 ## Thursday: Apple Cinnamon Overnight Oats and Savoury Oatmeal